mathia/SDC-Behavioral-Cloning/writeup_report.md

 ### 4. Appropriate training data

 The training data provided with the project contained many data points where the steering angle was 0, ie the car was driving straight.
 Filtering out these data points allowed the model to learn to deal with turns better.
-When adding additional data by manually driving the car it was found to be much more effective to use smooth inputs by controlling the car with the mouse.
-Additionally turns were negotiated at low speeds to ensure the car stayed in the middle of the road and that there were many data points recorded mid turn.
+When adding additional data by manually driving the car it was found to be much more effective to use smooth inputs by controlling the car with a mouse.
+Additionally, turns were negotiated at low speeds to ensure the car stayed in the middle of the road and that there were many data points recorded mid-turn.

 ## Model Architecture and Training Strategy